AKHILMANISHJAIN/Library-Management-System-/Readme.txt

 To run the different instructions in the code, a serial number is there in front of each instruction.
 Enter that serial number and follow the corresponding instructions on the console window.

 Important : To search a book, please don't enter space in between the name of a book.
 Nor, should any book/author/username/password be added which has space b/w its characters.
-		Please use the '_' character instead of adding spaces and keep the first letter after '_'as Capital letter.
+		Please use the '_' character instead of adding spaces and keep the first letter after every '_'as Capital letter.
 For eg. Concepts_Of_Physics .